Unnoen/UntypedJSON/README.md

 ## Usage
 It's super simple to use.
 Just decorate your class with `@JsonProperty`, the name of the JSON property and the type of the property.
+Or set a default value for it to be inferred automatically!

 Then use the `DeserializeObject` function to parse the JSON string or object into an instance of your class.